Chinese street markets 101

 The photo hawkers stationed at every scenic overlook understand the first law of marketing: sell the fantasy, not the product.
 They don’t pitch you on photo quality or printing speed.
 They wave their iPad in front of your face at maximum brightness like a halo in the night.
 On it, a breathless vision of beauty stands in front of the landmark—pose, hair, lighting, perfect.
 Squint and you start seeing yourself in the photo.
 What are you waiting for?

 All of them know that persistence pays.
 The hustlers will follow you and ask once, then twice, then three times.
-They will keep going, right up to the moment before you start swinging, and then they will walk off and immediately begin to accost the person a few feet to your left.
+They will keep going, right up to the moment before you start swinging, and then they will walk off and immediately accost the person a few feet to your left.
 To be very honest, I find this level of shamelessness absolutely exquisite.

 On haggling